comorment/containers/usecases/gwas_demo.md

 Feel free to replace this with other version of singularity, or list multiple modules if you need to load something else in addition to singularity.
 (a handy trick: if you want to explicily avoid loading the singularity module, because it's pre-installed, but don't need any other modules, you may add another irrelevant module just to overwrite the default ``--module-load`` argument).
 Finally, you need to customize ``--comorment-folder`` folder containing a ``containers`` subfolder with a full copy of https://github.com/comorment/containers.

-It's possible to customize manhattan plots by highlighting lead SNPs.
-To do this you need to add ``loci`` to your ``gwas.py gwas --analysis`` argument.
-In this demo example, you also need to add ``--clump-p1 0.1`` argument to re-define p-value threshold for genome-wide significant loci, using ``0.1`` instead of the default ``5e-08``.

 For more results, see [gwas_demo](gwas_demo) folder.
 Main results are the following GWAS summary statistics:
 ```